element14 Community

 • colporteur

-colporteur 3 months ago
+colporteur over 3 years ago

 I will assume since you didn't comment, you didn't find any details on using the USB port for what it was intended, access for updating firmware?